Skip to content

 var transpiler = Transpiler{ .out = &out };

-// out now contains a new AST built with full knowledge of the source tree's
+// `out` is a fresh AST you built using full knowledge of the source's

 var tree = try parser.parse(allocator, source, .{});